SteffenSchmittGH/Game-of-Pong/README.md

 # Game-of-Pong

 Embedded OS and RTE based implementation of the Game of Pong on an Embedded Target (Psoc).
-The RTE is generated with an Code Generator, including signall classes .h files.
+The RTE is generated with an Code Generator, including signall classes files.

 This implementation has the benefits in:
 1. **Decoupling**: Application logic and Driver logic is seperated.
 Statemachine doesnt directly access display Hardware.